auriq/essentia_docs/source/integrations/R/rpackage.rst

 You can also save your files into R variables using ``ess stream category startdate enddate "cat -" #Rinclude`` for .csv files only or ``ess stream category startdate enddate "aq_pp -f,eok - -d %cols" #Rinclude`` for any file with a constant delimiter.
 This should only be used to explore or analyze a few files so the data doesnt become too large (this feature just streams the files you select into variables in R).

-When saving multiple files from one category into R, you MUST include Essentia's ``-notitle`` flag somewhere on the line.
+When saving multiple files from one category into R, you MUST include Essentia's ``-o,notitle -`` flag somewhere on the line.
 You also have the option of saving all of the files you are streaming as one variable or into separate variables (one for each file).
 By default, the R integrator loads all of the files used in one
 ``ess stream`` statement into a single R variable.
 To store each file into its own distinct R variable, run ::

-    ess stream category startdate enddate "aq_pp -notitle -f,eok - -d %cols" #Rseparate #Rinclude #filelist
+    ess stream category startdate enddate "aq_pp -f,eok - -d %cols -o,notitle -" #Rseparate #Rinclude #filelist

 This will also cause the R integrator to automatically save the filenames of the stored files into a single additional R variable.